-The City of Portland has established a Facade Improvement Program to help strengthen the revitalization of Congress Street.
-The program offers grant funds and design assistance to property and business owners to be matched by their equal or greater investment of private funds for the purpose of restoring / renovating commercial storefronts and replacing deteriorated or poor quality commercial signs and awnings.
-A Program Committee will evaluate applications to determine eligibility and, based on a set of criteria (listed below), make grant awards to those proposed projects that are determined will have the greatest impact on enhancing the targeted area.
+The City of Portland established a Facade Improvement Program over eight years ago to help strengthen the revitalization of neighborhood and downtown commercial streets.
+This new round of Program funding is targeting Washington Avenue (from Congress to Gould Street Common) and St. John Street (from Congress to D Street).
+The program provides grants of up to $20,000 and as small as $500 to property and business owners to be matched by their equal or greater investment of private funds, for the purpose of rehabilitating commercial storefronts and replacing deteriorated or poor quality commercial signs and awnings.

 Specific Objectives in Targeted Area

-Strengthen or restore the original character of historic buildings
+- Rehabilitate or restore the original character of historic buildings;

 Sample Funding Scenarios

 - Total cost of storefront facade improvement: $15,000